tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

         }
 ```

-The service layer sends commands to the repository so that it can produce and store related events.
+The service layer sends commands to the repository so that this one can run it producing and storing the related events.

-The following example shows a service function that uses two aggregates and an explicit lock (note that the lock object concept to handle transaction has been substituted by a mailboxprocessor based actor model.
+The following example shows a service layer that uses two aggregates and an explicit lock (note that the lock object concept to handle transaction has been substituted by a mailboxprocessor based actor model.
 Still I'm not sure if the lock object approach deserved to be dismissed).

 I will show an example involving the new version right after this one.